Forward Event-Chain Monte Carlo: Fast sampling by randomness control in irreversible Markov chains: Piecewise deterministic Markov processes for Monte Carlo methods

 This flow is the one used in most lifted MCMC schemes.
 Regarding the event rate $\lambda$, we set

 and a Markov kernel $\kernel$ of the following form, for all $\mathsf{A} \in \mcbb(\rset^{2d})$ and $(x,y) \in \rset^{2d}$,

 where $\kernelQ$ is a Markov kernel on $ \rset^{2d} \times \mcb{\rset^d}$.
-At a rate $\ps{y}{\nabla U(x)}_+$, the direction is thus picked according to the kernel $Q$ and can be understood as a replacement to rejections of reversible chains.
+At a rate $\ps{y}{\nabla U(x)}_+$, the direction is thus picked according to the kernel $Q$.
+This direction change can be understood as a replacement to rejections present in reversible chains and update the direction $y$ in such a way that the dynamics eventually targets the distribution $\tpi$.
+Hence $Q$ will be referred to as the \textit{repel kernel}.
 At a rate $\lambdab$, the direction $y$ is simply \emph{refreshed} by a direct pick from its marginal distribution.
+This type of processes can be shown to be ergodic given $\lambdab>0$ following the proof from \cite[Theorem 1]{bouchard:vollmer:doucet:2016} or \cite[Lemma 5.2]{MonmarcheRTP}.

 In most work, $Q$ was simply chosen as a Markov kernel on $(\rset^d \times \msy) \times \mcb{\msy}$, which then defines a PDMP on $\rset^d \times \msy$ started from $Y_0 \in \msy$.
 However, defining a PDMP on $\rset^d \times \rset^d$ is straightforward.
 It is just needed to specify $Q((x,y),\cdot)$ for $x \in \rset^d$ and $y \not \in \msy$ such that $Q((x,y), \msy) = 1$.
 A particular choice would be for example to set for $x \in \rset^d$ and $y \not \in \msy$ $Q((x,y),\cdot) = \updelta_{y_0}(\cdot)$ for a fixed $y_0 \in \msy$.